Nabeel-javaid/report/README.md

 | [src/interfaces/IUniswapV3FactoryOwnerActions.sol](/src/interfaces/IUniswapV3FactoryOwnerActions.sol) | Solidity | 7 | 23 | 5 | 35 |
 | [src/interfaces/IUniswapV3PoolOwnerActions.sol](/src/interfaces/IUniswapV3PoolOwnerActions.sol) | Solidity | 7 | 16 | 3 | 26 |

-### Contract Functionality and Logic

-- **UniStaker.sol**: This contract is central to the project, managing UNI staking, reward distribution, and voting power delegation.
-It effectively implements the staking mechanics inspired by Synthetix, with modifications to suit the Uniswap V3 ecosystem.
-The contract's logic for staking, withdrawing, and reward distribution is clear and aligns with the documented functionalities.
-The delegation of governance rights through the `DelegationSurrogate` contracts is a clever solution to retain voting power for stakers, ensuring their governance participation is not diluted.

-- **V3FactoryOwner.sol**: Serving as the owner of the Uniswap V3 Factory, this contract manages protocol fee settings and collection.
-The design choice to allow public fee collection in exchange for a payout token introduces an innovative mechanism for protocol fee monetization.
-However, this open approach necessitates rigorous security measures to prevent potential manipulation or denial of service by flooding the system with fee collections.

-- **DelegationSurrogate.sol**: The simplicity of this contract is its strength, providing a straightforward solution to delegate governance rights without unnecessary complexity.
-It serves its purpose effectively, though its security hinges on the careful management and accounting of the parent `UniStaker` contract.

 ### Comment-to-Source Ratio: On average there are `1.25 code` lines per comment (lower=better).

 # State diagram